Background

 Why I Remain Silent on Depp-Heard Trial (Interview in Superinteressante Magazine in Brazil)

-Uploaded 5/29/2022, approx. 17 minute read
+Uploaded 5/29/2022, approx. 18 minute read

 I keep getting angry messages, comments, emails, direct messages, and carrier pigeons, all imploring me to say something, anything about the Johnny Depp Amber Heard trial.
+The longer I abstain, the more infuriated my audience is, which of course causes me unmitigated pleasure.

 More to the point, I am not going to say anything about this trial.
+I will explain in a minute why.

 But one thing I can say about some of the participants in the trial, the mental health experts, quote unquote, who had appeared on behalf of Heard and Depp, these people would not have passed my first year test in the university.
 They should lose their licenses.

-Right.
+And I've said, I think my message is clear.

 Why do I remain silent on the Depp Heard trial?

 Well, first of all, I don't gossip.
 This is an academic channel.
 It is not a self-help channel.
 It is not a mass channel, channel oriented for the masses.
 It's not a self-styled expert channel.
 It's an academic channel based on scholarship and good practices within psychology and psychotherapy.

-Only a qualified mental health diagnostician can determine whether someone suffers from any mental health disorder, let alone a personality disorder.
 And to do this, to reach this diagnosis and determination, the diagnostician has to administer lengthy tests, some of which last for hours and required days of analysis.
 And then he has to conduct structured interviews with a person and then he has to interview his friends, family, co-workers, and everyone else around him in church or somewhere else.
-Only then, at the end of an extremely lengthy process, can the diagnostician make a determination which is often then often inconclusive because it contains comorbidities.

 We have something in psychology called differential diagnosis.
 Many, many mental health disorders have commonalities.
 They share many features in common.
 It's very difficult to tell them apart without a very rigorous, onerous process of investigation.

-To post online videos analyzing the alleged personality disorders of Johnny Depp and Amber Heard is the height of an ethical behavior.
+To post online videos analyzing the alleged personality disorders of Johnny Depp and Amber Heard is the height of unethical behavior.
 It is absolutely abhorrent and the people who do this are charlatans, con artists, and dilutants masquerading as experts, even if their names are preceded or followed with academic degrees.
 Shame on them, absolute disgrace.

 And I will never participate in this circus and prostitute my channel just in order to obtain views, which is exactly what these people are doing.